 Maybe this approach is not the right one.
 But we need something, we need to try something.
 The current state of mental health knowledge is absolutely unacceptable.
 It’s difficult to discern, based on large-scale experimental evidence, whether Cognitive-Behavioral Therapy is more effective than psychoanalysis, which means that they aren’t impressive in their standard presentation—certainly much better than nothing, fine as a first step, but not transformative.
 For some disorders, they might be counterproductive.
 And yet these are the mainstays of standard clinical psychology.
 That’s where therapy ends, for most people, maybe with a little bit of casual mindfulness if you’re lucky, or a gratitude journal.

-Meanwhile Buddhists have been reporting beautiful examples of emotional metamorphosis for thousands of years.
+Meanwhile, mystics from many traditions have been reporting beautiful examples of emotional metamorphosis for thousands of years.
 Certain therapists/healers/teachers/priests/coaches seem to induce real, life-changing healing.
 What are they doing differently?
 What is going on?
 We can’t just give up and say that we do this thing called “mental health” which is less effective than religions that are thousands of years old.
 Surely we can synthesize the best knowledge and come up with new levels of understanding.